Tofu covered in breadcrumbs, pecans, pine nuts, and sage? Yes, please! This breaded tofu recipe is a great addition to a wholesome meal.

 This breaded tofu recipe is a favorite of mine because it is oil-free and is a perfect vegetarian substitute for those of you who are meat/carb/veggie type of dinner people.
 I love pairing it with quinoa or mashed potatoes and steamed vegetables, or alternatively, just on top of a bed of greens.

 If you tried this savory baked tofu recipe let me know in the comments below and share a photo using #mindfulavocado.
 I’d love to hear from you!
 Want to see more recipes?
 Let’s get social!
 CONNECT WITH ME on Facebook, Twitter, Instagram, or Pinterest to see what I’m currently cooking up!

-Savory Baked Tofu Filets
+Nut-Crusted Savory Breaded Tofu

-- 1 package tofu extra firm
+- 1 block extra firm tofu

 - 1/2 cup breadcrumbs (plain or whole wheat)